drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/3_cookies.md

 Here you are going to create your headless browser instance, and navigate to https://drash.land.
 Once the page has loaded, you will set a new cookie on the page.
-You will then assert that the cookie you just set, exists as expected.
+You will then assert that the cookie you just set exists as expected.

 ## Verification